WorldWideTelescope/wwt-user-website/content/use/researchers.md

 # Share Your Science on the Web

-One of WWT’s unique strengths is that it’s built for the Web, so that you can share WWT visualizations with just about anyone anywhere.
+One of WWT’s unique strengths is that it’s built for the web, so that you can share WWT visualizations with just about anyone anywhere.
 You can use it to build interactives ranging from simple embeds in your personal webpage up to full-blown custom web applications.